jnozzi/cocoadev.com/markdown/NSTableColumnPreventDrag.md

 ----

 Do the columns need to be resized?
-If not you can easily fix this by telling the table view not to display column headers (which are used to drag), and then draw them yourself (either using an General/NSImageView or an General/NSView).
+If not you can easily fix this by telling the table view not to display column headers (which are used to drag), and then draw them yourself (either using an NSImageView or an NSView).
 It would be more difficult to implement if you have sorting set up, but if that is not the case, it would work out fine.

 ----